lgoyes/BookNotes/CleanAgile-RobertMartin.md

 * Agile was a necessary innovation for organizing small software teams.
 But, once organized, those teams fit into the structure that large organizations have used for millennia.

 ### Agile tools

+* We carpenters master their hand tools before moving on to tools that are more sophisticated.
+They learn the limits of the hand tools so that they know when to reach for a power tool.

+#### Software tools

+* Software developers must master some hand tools:
+    1. At least one programming language
+    2. An integrated development environment
+    3. Various data formats (JSON, SML, etc) and markup languages
+    4. .Command-line and script-base interaction with the operating system.
+    5. Source repository tools.
+    6. Continuous integration / build tools (Jenkins)
+    7. Deployment tools (Docker)
+    8. Communication tools (slack).
+    9. Testing tools.

+#### What makes for an effective tool?

+* The tool landscape changes rapidly because we are always learning more effective ways to accomplish our goals.
+* A good tool should feel comfortable in you hands and not make you queasy with the dread of having to use it.
+* The tool has become transparent.
+* A small fraction of Git's capabilities (20%) gets you well over 80% of the day-to-day needs you'll have for source management.
+* The tool is exapted (used effectively in ways the originators hadn't intended).
+* Great tools do the following:
+    * Help people accomplish their objectives.
+    * Can be learned "well enough" quickly.
+    * Become transparent to users
+    * Allow adaptation and exaptation
+    * Are affordable.

+#### Physical Agile Tools

+* Agilists are known for using whiteboards, tape, index cards, markers, and various sizes of sticky notes for visual management of their work.
+* Every tool has its limitations.
+One key limitation of physical tools is that they are not very effective for distributed teams, only for people withing visual range.
+The phpysical tools also don't automatically maintain history.

+#### Pressure to automate

+* There is a growing interest in automated software tools.
+Some reasons for thir are:
+    1. Software tools provide a good way to help ensure data is captured in a consistent form.
+    2. With consistently captured data, you cana readily cerive professional looking reports, charts and graphs.
+    3. Providng history and safe storage is easy.
+    4. You can instantly share the information with everyone.
+    5. You can have a completely distributed team collaborate in real time.
+* One you own a tool, the path of least resistance is to do whatever the tool provides regardless of whether it meets the team's needs.
+* Your team should establish the pattern of work compatible with their specific context first and then consider using tools that support their workflow.

+#### Agile Lifecycle Management (ALM) systems for the not-poor.

+* Great tools can be learned "well enough" quickly.
+    * ALMs tend to be complicateed, usually demanding up-front-training.
+* Great tools become transparent to users.
+    * We constantly see team members watching the designated driver trying to figure out the tool.
+* Great tools allow adaptation and exaptation.
+    * A five-second turn around for low-tech tools turn into a five-day or five-week delay with an ALM.
+* Great tools are affordable.
+    * Licensing fees can be very expensive.
+* Great tools help people accomplish their objectives.
+    * ALM tools rarely work the way your team does.
+* Some ALM tools become a weapon used to shame programmers into working harder and longer.
+* Where teams would gather for their morning standup, they now gather to update their ALM.

+### Coaching - An alternative view

+#### The many paths to Agile